hjbricks/hjb-throttle/README.md

 - [x] working switches
 - [x] auto update the version number
 - [x] make gilab generate and upload a new firware version
-- [x] have version 1 of the pcb, fail, wemos wifi battey blue-tooth has an extrem bad usb port
+- [x] have version 1 of the pcb, fail, wemos wifi battey blue-tooth has an extreme bad usb port
-- [x] moving to an esp32 exp board with separte battery managemant board
+- [x] moving to an esp32 exp board with separate battery management board
 - [x] make pcb for version 2
 - [x] make software compatible with 240x320 and 240x240
 - [x] make pcb for version 3
 - [x] show OTA errors on screen
 - [x] allow < co /> objects to be controlled
 - [x] create 3d printable case
+- [ ] rework locomotive speed handling

 ## How it works